aaron1729/RAG-chatbot/README.md

 - [x] add a "new chat" button to the header.
 - [x] allow user to change the title of the thread using the `updateThread` function.
 - [x] reroute chat functionality through llama server.
-- [ ] allow rag and re-rag of threads.
+- [x] allow rag and re-rag of threads.
   - [x] do this on the server side.
-  - [ ] enable the user to do this, i.e.:
+  - [x] enable the user to do this, i.e.:
     - [x] track which threads are unragged or have been updated since last getting ragged.
     - [x] update the index.
-    - [ ] toggle "RAG chat" on and off.
+    - [x] toggle "RAG chat" on and off.
+    - [x] chat with chats!
 - [ ] enable streaming responses.
 - [ ] host on a server!
+- [ ] add functionality for multiple users

 ---